datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

   - Relevant groups that were not represented in the evaluation dataset
   - Recommendations for model use
   - Ideal characteristics of an evaluation dataset
+- Source Code: Contains training and evaluation pipeline source code, along with the source code where the ML Model is defined.
 - Institutional Memory: Institutional knowledge for easy search and discovery.
 - Status: Captures if the model has been soft deleted or not.
 - Cost: Cost associated with the model based on the project/component this model belongs to.